jordanblakey/gh-scripting/README.md

 gh auth refresh --reset-scopes # minimum

 # checking commit verification
 # TL;DR - use codespace associated with the repo you're committing to.
 Locally, use a GPG key.
-Use the updated bootstrap.sh in dotfiles to set up GPG...
+Use the updated bootstrap.sh in dotfiles to set up GPG.

 # docs: setup gpg signing for git commits and tags
 # https://docs.github.com/en/authentication/managing-commit-signature-verification/about-commit-signature-verification